 What about We Can Talk for community staff, teachers, socials workers, etc?

 We recognise there is a real need for training on children and young people’s mental health training in lots of settings.
 Our training was co-produced with young people and hospital staff specifically thinking about their training needs in acute hospital settings.
-We would love to see similar co-produced projects looking at other settings.
-Please contact the team at Healthy Teen Minds if you’re interested in using co-production to empower young people and staff to create change.
+Healthy Teen Minds powers coproduction in number of other projects including the fabulous Crisis Tools, which you may wish to check out!

 Why an elephant?